Civic Learning Programs

 Values in Action Workshop

 This two session, four-hour workshop encourages participants to explore their personal values, act with integrity, and practice ethical decision-making.
-Criteria for referral include, but is not limited to: computer misuse, failure to comply with a disciplinary decision, personal abuse, non-compliance with an official request, etc. (For more information on these policies, refer to the JMU Student Handbook: Standards of Conduct and Policies.) some students with Honor Code violations are referred to this program, as well.
+Students may also be sanctioned to this program by the JMU Honor Council.
 For more information, refer to the Values in Action section of this website.